SEX TIPS

 The shower is a change of venue, but with a little creativity (and a lot of flexibility), you can do anything in there that you can do on dry land and a little bit more.
 Here are a few ideas to get you started:

-#2: Oral Sex
+#1: Oral Sex

-#3: Penetrative Sex
+#2: Penetrative Sex

-Whether you're going for vaginal or anal sex or prefer penetration with a finger or sex toy, the shower can accommodate.
+Whether you're going for vaginal or anal sex or prefer penetration with a finger or sex toy, the shower can accommodate you.
 Our favorite shower sex positions are below but how you do it will depend on your body parts, flexibility, and the size of your... shower stall.
-Remember our tips above and use a silicone-based lube like Trojan™ Arouses & Releases™ Lube so things can be wet AND slippery.
+Remember our tips above and use a silicone-based lube like Trojan™ Arouses & Releases™ so things can be wet AND slippery.

-#5: Mutual Masturbation
+#3: Mutual Masturbation

-#6: Solo Masturbation
+#4: Solo Masturbation

-Best Sex Positions in the Shower
+Best Shower Sex Positions

 Standing Sex (Facing Toward or Away from Your Partner)

-This is the most obvious of shower sex positions because it's doable in even the smallest of showers.
+It’s probably no surprise that standing sex is the most obvious of shower sex positions because it's doable in even the smallest of showers.
 Lean against the wall facing toward or away from your partner, then they can put their hands on either side of your body for support.
-Depending on the direction you're facing, this can work for vaginal or anal sex or for penetration with a finger or sex toy.
+The receiving partner may have to lift their leg slightly and tilt the body, while the penetrating partner may have to get into a short crouch – so again, it’s imperative to find something that can help provide stability or comfort.

 Standing Doggy Style